- Eye cancer is rare.

 The type of treatment will depend on the type of eye cancer and how far it has spread (known as its stage).

-Usually you will need surgery to remove the tumour or sometimes the whole eye.
-After the surgery you can have an artificial eye that will look and move like a real eye.
+Usually, you will need surgery to remove the tumour, part of the eye or sometimes the whole eye.
+After the surgery, you can have an artificial eye implanted, that looks like a real eye.

-Other treatments may include laser therapy to destroy melanoma cells, radiation, chemotherapy or other medicines to fight the cancer if it has spread to other parts of your body.
+Other treatments may include laser therapy to destroy cancer cells.
+If the cancer has spread to other parts of your body, your health team may also offer you radiation therapy or other medicines.

 Living with eye cancer

 After treatment has finished, you will still need regular checks with your specialists and ongoing tests.
-Eye melanoma can come back in other parts of the body, such as the liver, so your ophthalmologist will want to keep a close watch on you.
+Eye melanoma can come back in other parts of the body, so your ophthalmologist will want to review you regularly to catch any recurrence early.

-You will need to learn to care for your artificial eye, if you have one.
+If you have an artificial eye, you will need to learn to care for it.
 You can find more information on the website Artificial Eyes.

-After you have been treated for cancer, it is normal to feel afraid that the cancer will return.
+After you have had treatment for cancer, it is normal to feel anxious that the cancer will return.
 If you are struggling, it is important to seek support from your doctor, a therapist or other people who have been through cancer.

 - Cancer Council Australia provides services and support to all people affected by cancer — 13 11 20.